 Working in both industrial and non-industrial locations, they often specialise, or work in a specialist context, within the textile industry.
 The two major areas of textiles are:

 fabrics for clothing (fashion or specialist, e.g. fire-proof).

 Many textile designers are self-employed, while others work as part of a design team.

 Typical work activities

-- producing sketches, worked-up designs and samples for presentation to customers;
+producing sketches, designs and samples for presentation to customers;

-- if self-employed, managing marketing and public relations, finances and day-to-day business activities and maintaining websites.
+if self-employed, managing marketing and public relations, finances and business administration and maintaining websites.

 Have you considered these other jobs?